Archive for the ‘Events’ Category

 Parlington Talk Intro Page

-The talk that I give to Historical Societies and other interested groups is built with Apple Keynote, a great program for presentations, people often ask if I can let them know what software the talk is created with, sadly for most, using PC’s I have to explain that there is no version that runs on their computers.
-The responses I get, about what they think of PowerPoint, is amusing!
+The talk that I give to Historical Societies and other interested groups is built with Apple Keynote, a great program for presentations, people often ask if I can let them know what software the talk is created with, sadly for most, using PC’s I have to explain that there is no version that runs on their computers.… Read the full article

 The Biggest Sell off …of Aberford that ever was!